 Average Full Coverage Rates

-The following chart displays average liability car insurance rates in Washington from 2012 to 2019.
-Rates for liability coverage in Washington have been higher than the national average for the whole eight years.
+The following chart displays the average liability insurance rates in Washington from 2012 to 2019.
+Prices for this coverage have been higher than the national average for the whole eight years.
 They reached their highest point in 2019 at around $700.
-This is almost a $150 increase from the average price of $550 in 2012.
+This is almost a $150 increase from the average cost of $550 in 2012.

-Higher rates than the national average could be due to any of these factors:
+Higher liability rates than the national average could be due to any of these factors:

 - The state’s increasing population, especially in major cities